hajnayeb/CNC1/README.md

 # CNC machining for impeller manufacturing:

-**I designed a pump impeller in SolidWorks, and prepared the CNC process in MasterCam 2023.**
+**At the University of Calgary, I designed a pump impeller in SolidWorks, and prepared the CNC process in MasterCam 2023.**
 **The process included facing, drilling, countoring and pocketing:**

 ![image](https://github.com/hajnayeb/CNC1/assets/74108898/ad4325cd-f6ec-4755-9077-de1f4f3875a9)